techypoint/techypoint.github.io/_posts/docker/2020-09-11-docker-container.md

 docker.io/library/ubuntu:latest
 {% endraw %}{% endhighlight %}

-## 1. To run container
+### 1. To run container
-This command creates the container and run it.
+Below command creates the container and run it.

 **command-** sudo docker run -it ubuntu